bcko/Ud-FS-LogsAnalysis-Python/Project_Description.md

 from articles, authors
 where articles.author = authors.id;
 ```
-Try these queries on your news database!
-Look for other relationships that can work with join.
+Try these queries on your `news` database!
+Look for other relationships that can work with `join`.